allandark/ImPlotCMakeWrapper/README.md

 # Plotting wrapper for C++
-CMake wrapper lib for fast and easy setup.
+CMake wrapper lib for dear ImGUI and ImPlot fast and easy setup.

 ## Platforms
 * Windows